 - 1. Remove the air cleaner assembly. - 2.
-Remove the 2 Phillips screws from the black vacuum diaphragm spring cap. - 3.
+Remove the 2 Phillips screws from the black vacuum diaphragm spring cap (Figure 15). - 3.
 Lift off the cap and spring.
 Remove the spring from the cap.
-Replace with a softer (yellow) or stiffer (black) spring. - 4.
-The yellow spring will allow the secondaries to open sooner (for light cars) and increase performance. - 5.
-The black spring will force the secondaries to open later (for heavier cars) and increase fuel economy.
+Replace with a softer (silver) spring, if desired. - 4.
+The silver spring will allow the secondaries to open sooner (for light trucks) and increase performance. - 5.
+The black spring (installed at the factory) will force the secondaries to open later (for heavier trucks) and increase fuel economy.

-- 6. The silver spring that comes in the Street Avenger Carburetor kit has been calibrated to give the best performance and fuel economy in most applications. - 7.
-Once you have selected a spring, attach it to the cap (Figure 14) by placing the small end of the spring over the center post on the cap.
-Check the o-ring seal and place the cap and spring back into the vacuum diaphragm housing.
+- 6. The black spring that comes in the Truck Avenger Carburetor kit has been calibrated to give the best performance and fuel economy in most applications. - 7.
+Once you have selected a spring, attach it to the cap (Figure 13) by placing the small end of the spring over the center post on the cap.
+Check the o-ring seal and place the cap and spring back into the vacuum diaphragm housing (Figure 14).

-- 8. Tighten the two Phillips screws securely and reinstall the air cleaner, as shown in Figure 16. - 9.
+- 8. Tighten the two Phillips screws securely and reinstall the air cleaner, as shown in Figure 15. - 9.
 Test drive the vehicle.